Last Updated on

 Where To Stay In Niagara Falls

 Niagara Falls is one of the most popular tourist attractions in North America, so naturally there are plenty of hotels around here.
 Be careful though: There are also a bunch of cheapie motels that are very basic and some are downright filthy.
 They are cheap, but not enjoyable, trust me.
 Before you book a hotel or motel, make sure to check the latest reviews before going for what may seem like a bargain deal, and the review score.
-I’ve put together a few options on both the Canadian and the U.S. side for you, for all budgets.
+I’ve put together a few options on both the American side and the Canadian side for you, for all budgets.

 Note: The Canadian side has considerably more options, including some hotels with direct views of the falls from your hotel window.
 It’s definitely worth to splurge on a room with a view of the falls!
+Another thing to consider when deciding if to stay on the American side or the Canadian side.

 Budget: There are a couple of gorgeous B&Bs which offer accommodation for under $100, including breakfast.